Ashland man arrested for child sex abuse after weeks long investigation

-CLAY CO., Ala.
-(WIAT) — On Wednesday Clay County investigators arrested an Ashland man for six counts of Sodomy First Degree and four counts of Sexual Abuse of a Child under the age of 12.
+CLAY COUNTY, Ala.
+(WIAT) — On Wednesday, Clay County investigators arrested an Ashland man for six counts of Sodomy First Degree and four counts of Sexual Abuse of a Child under the age of 12.

 After a two-week-long joint investigation with the Ashland Police Department, investigators with the Clay County Sheriff’s Office obtained and carried out multiple arrest warrants for Johnny Cooper, 55.